 What is Canine Anxiety?

 Dogs can have fears, phobias, or anxieties from common triggers.
+Depression in dogs also exists, but the telling signs are slightly different than a dog suffering from anxiety.
 Just like humans, dogs may experience a change in behavior when they feel uncomfortable or are frightened by another external factor they are not familiar with.

 When it comes to anxiety, a dog may develop behavioral issues or bodily reactions from a fear of potential danger.
 Whether these dangers are unknown or imagined, dogs can face anxiety and experience many changes in behavior caused by their underlying stress.